The Outbreak of War

 The Luftwaffe had failed to break British morale or to destroy the British economy from the air.

-The Battle of the Atlantic I: Wolf Packs
+The Battle of the Atlantic I: Wolf Pack

 Meanwhile the Germans had begun a systematic campaign to starve Britain into surrender by attacking her merchant shipping with her U-boats.
 The German acquisition of valuable naval bases on the Atlantic coast of France presented a serious threat to the British.
 Now, the U-boats could sail directly into the British shipping lanes.
 German aircraft based on the French coast were also used to deadly effect against shipping.